 In many cases, baseline testing will highlight issues that may render an athlete more vulnerable.
 Limitation in reaction time, peripheral awareness and divided or sustained attention will impact the athletes ability to foresee and prevent potential concussions.
 The clinicians at Cappino have the knowledge, skill set and tools to help target and train these areas.
 Sports vision training should be a part of every team’s program.

 NeuroTracker emerged out of 20 years of neuroscience research to enhance cognitive performance and endurance.
 It challenges you to track multiple targets moving dynamically in 3D space.
 Training sessions are continually adapting for speed and complexity to ensure your brain is being challenged at a threshold that promotes the most change.

-NeuroTracker to assist our patients in both their concussion rehabilitation, and sports performance.
+NeuroTracker assists our patients in both their concussion rehabilitation and sports performance.
 The systems and cognitive functioning that are impaired following a concussion are the same as what athletes need to perform at their best during competition.
 This is what makes NeuroTracker such a valuable tool for both concussion patients, and athletes striving to give themselves an edge to perform at their best.

 How does it work?

 Eight numbered balls bounce randomly around a cube, which the user sees through 3D glasses.
 At the outset, four of the balls will glow red, indicating that those are the balls to keep an eye on.
 Momentarily, they turn yellow, and will blend with the other targets, all of them dispersing and colliding.
 After eight seconds, the user will be asked to recall the numbers of the spheres that had once been red. .
 For each correct response, the user will advance a level, intensifying the speed.
 When the user responds incorrectly, they are demoted a level and the speed will decelerate.
 The user will repeat this exercise twenty times after which they will be given a score.